XM-George/Car-Rent-App/README.md

 # 🚗 Car Rent App
 A desktop car rental management system built in Java using Swing.
-The application allows managing vehicles, customers, and users, as well as handling rentals with persistent data storage.
+The application allows users to manage vehicles, customers, and system users as well as handling rentals with persistent data storage.

 ## 📑 Table of Contents